 Be vigilant of phishing

 When navigating to the Luno website, make sure the website address (or URL) is the legitimate luno.com address.
-If you see anything else in the address bar on top of your browser, leave the site immediately and report it to us.
+If you see anything else in the address bar on top of your browser, leave the site immediately and report it to us by sending a screenshot to firstname.lastname@example.org.
 We’ll try to have the fake site shut down.

-Read any notifications sent by Luno and report any activity that looks suspicious as quickly as possible.
+Read any notifications sent by Luno and report any activity that looks suspicious as quickly as possible to email@example.com.

-We’ve written a piece to help you in setting up your two factor authentication security.
+We’ve written a piece to help you in setting up your two factor authentication security in the Security Centre.